 It may seem like we disagree, but in my life there is space for both.
 Cambodia, for example… I’m without words to describe it right now– but a lot of soaking and listening beyond the conversations to hear the sounds of the streets and the trees.
+That to say, understand that some of us may find ourselves on both sides of what seems like a fence.

 Last week Melinda shared her tendency for interactive processing, or working through new ideas by arguing about discussing them.
 It proved to me that rebels come in all varieties, because my tendency is not to process things this way.
 I tend to lean towards: